Khokhlov-creator/Determinant_finder/README.md

 ### Multi-threading
 - **Thread Usage**: The code uses multiple threads when multiple cores are available.
 - **Portable Code**: The code does not use non-portable libraries or extensions (e.g., OpenMP, POSIX-specific libraries).

-### Performance Measurement
-- **Release Mode Compilation**: Measurements are performed on binaries compiled in release mode.
-- **Multi-thread Performance**: The multi-threaded version shows improved performance for large matrices.

 ## How It Works
 1. **Input Handling**: